Scourge: Use to enforce discipline in Christian monasteries

-Scourging was soon adopted as a sanction in the monastic discipline of the fifth and following centuries.
+Scourging was adopted as a sanction in the monastic discipline of the fifth and following centuries.
 Early in the fifth century it is mentioned by Palladius of Galatia in the Historia Lausiaca, and Socrates Scholasticus tells us that, instead of being excommunicated, offending young monks were scourged.
 (See the sixth-century rules of St. Cæsarius of Arles for nuns, and of St. Aurelian of Arles.)
 Thenceforth scourging is frequently mentioned in monastic rules and councils as an enforcer of discipline.

 Its use as a punishment was general in the seventh century in all monasteries of the severe Columban rule.

 Use for punishment in canon law

 Canon law (Decree of Gratian, Decretals of Gregory IX) recognized it as a punishment for ecclesiastics; even as late as the sixteenth and seventeenth centuries, it appears in ecclesiastical legislation as a punishment for blasphemy, concubinage and simony.
 Scourging as a means of penance and mortification is publicly exemplified in the tenth and eleventh centuries by the lives of St. Dominic Loricatus and St. Peter Damian (died 1072).
 The latter wrote a special treatise in praise of self-flagellation; though blamed by some contemporaries for excess of zeal, his example and the high esteem in which he was held did much to popularize the voluntary use of a small scourge known as a discipline, as a means of mortification and penance.